Table of Contents

 Not everyone wants to spend a fortune on their first garden project.
 The good news?
 Raised beds don’t have to be expensive.

-• Stacked Logs: If you have fallen trees or firewood, stack logs into a rustic raised bed frame.
+- Stacked Logs: If you have fallen trees or firewood, stack logs into a rustic raised bed frame (👉 For additional recycling hacks, check our how I turned trash into garden treasure guide).

 What to Grow in Your First Raised Bed